 Kaidou Kaoru from Prince of Tennis, to a degree.
 Most of the regulars (from Seigaku and otherwise) and teachers have no problem with him, but practically every other student he meets (especially the younger ones and girls) consider him to be terrifying.
 In fact, on one occasion, two nasty girls from another school were planning to humiliate him after he won a match against their school—when he turned around to see what they wanted, they freaked out so badly that one of them smashed her can of soda onto her own head.

-Humorously, old people (especially elderly couples) tend to find him very nice and consider him a 'good boy', rarely even noticing what he looks like.
+Humorously, adults (especially elderly couples) tend to find him very nice and consider him a 'good boy', rarely even noticing what he looks like.
 This usually makes him blush.
+It does help that he's quite polite and well mannered towards adults.

 Captain T-Bone of the Marines is an even better example.
 He looks like a zombie or ghoul but he is one of the most compassionate and caring people in the whole series, ripping his own mantle to pieces just to provide bandages for his wounded men.